 - Combine the remaining ingredients (including soaking liquid) in a medium saucepan.

 - Bring to a simmer over medium heat and allow to simmer for approximately 30 minutes.

 - Compost the ginger (or use for some other purpose) and remove the mushrooms with a slotted spoon.

-- Pack them into a jar or container and then cover with as much of the remaining liquid as possible.
+- Pack shiitakes into a pantry jar and cover with as much of the remaining liquid as possible.